Administration on Developmental Disabilities (ADD), ACF, DHHS.

-Criterion 5: Budget and Budget Justification (7 points)
+Criterion 5: Budget and Budget Justification (5 Points)

 Applicants are expected to present a budget with reasonable project costs, appropriately allocated across component areas, and sufficient to accomplish the objectives.
 The dollar amount requested must be fully justified and documented.

 Applications must provide a narrative budget justification that describes how the categorical costs are derived and discuss the reasonableness and appropriateness of the proposed costs.
-Line item allocations and justifications are required for both Federal and non-Federal funds.
+Line item allocations and justifications are required for Federal funds.

 The applicant must:

-(2) Describe the fiscal control and accounting procedures that will be used to ensure prudent use, proper disbursement, and accurate accounting of funds received under this program announcement (2 points); and
+(2) Describe the fiscal control and accounting procedures that will be used to ensure prudent use, proper disbursement, and accurate accounting of funds received under this program announcement (2 points).

 Applicable Administrative Regulations

-Applicable administrative regulations include 45 CFR part 74, Administration of Grants, for Institutions of Higher Education, non-profit organizations and Indian Tribal Governments; and 45 CFR part 92, Uniform Administrative Requirement for Grants and Cooperative Agreements to State and Local Governments.
+Applicable administrative regulations include 45 CFR part 74,—Uniform Administrative Requirements for Awards and Subawards to Institutions of Higher Education, Hospitals, Other Non-profit Organizations, and Commercial Organizations; and Certain Grants and Agreements with States, Local Governments and Indian Tribal Governments and 45 CFR part 92—Uniform Administrative Requirements for Grants and Cooperative Agreements to State and Local Governments.

 Part V. Instructions for the Development and Submission of Applications

-This part contains information and instructions for submitting applications in response to this announcement.
-Application forms and other materials can be obtained by any of the following methods: from Joan Rucker, ADD, 370 L'Enfant Promenade, SW., Washington, DC, 20447, 202/690-7898; http:// www.acf.dhhs.gov/programs/add; or from email@example.com.
+This Part contains information and instructions for submitting applications in response to this announcement.
+Application forms and other materials can be obtained by any of the following methods: from Carla R. Brown, ADD, 370 L'Enfant Promenade SW., Washington, DC 20447, (202) 690-8332; http:// www.acf.dhhs.gov/programs/add; or from firstname.lastname@example.org.
 Please copy and use these forms in submitting an application.

 A. Required Notification of the State Single Point of Contact (SPOC)

-All States and Territories, except Alabama, Alaska, Colorado, Connecticut, Hawaii, Idaho, Kansas, Louisiana, Massachusetts, Minnesota, Montana, Nebraska, New Jersey, Ohio, Oklahoma, Oregon, Palau, Pennsylvania, South Dakota, Tennessee, Vermont, Virginia, and Washington, have elected to participate in the Executive Order process and have established a State Single Point of Contact (SPOC).
-Applicants from these jurisdictions, or for projects administered by federally recognized Indian tribes, need not take any action regarding E.O.
+All States and Territories, except Alabama, Alaska, Arizona, Colorado, Connecticut, Hawaii, Idaho, Indiana, Kansas, Louisiana, Massachusetts, Minnesota, Montana, Nebraska, New Jersey, Ohio, Oklahoma, Oregon, Palau, Pennsylvania, South Dakota, Tennessee, Vermont, Virginia, Washington and Wyoming, have elected to participate in the Executive Order process and have established a State Single Point of Contact (SPOC).
+Applicants from these jurisdictions, or for projects administered by Federally recognized Indian Tribes, need not take any action regarding E.O.
 12372.
 Otherwise, applicants should contact their SPOCs as soon as possible to alert them of the potential applications and to receive any necessary instructions.